fabienfrfr/PixelBytes/README.md

 License
 -------

-This project is licensed under the MIT License - see the `LICENSE <LICENSE>`_ file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 Contact
 -------